creationix/luvit-quest/quests/welcome/README.md

 The following API interfaces will be helpful in solving this task:

  - `req.method` - contains the HTTP request method as a string like `"GET"`.
- - `req.path` - contains the HTTP request path including query string but not domain or protocol.
+ - `req.url` - contains the HTTP request path including query string but not domain or protocol.
 For example `"/red/mage?spell=magic+missile"`.
  - `res:writeHead(code, headers)` - Set response head with HTTP status code as number and headers as key-value table.
 Example: